-Other income, net was \$55 million for the year ended December 25, 2021 compared to \$47 million of Other expense, net for the year ended December 26, 2020.
-The change was primarily due to a net gain of \$56 million from an increase in fair value of equity investments in 2021 and lower losses from the conversion of our convertible debt of \$47 million in 2020.
+Other income, net was \$8 million in 2022 compared to \$55 million of Other income, net in 2021.
+The change was primarily due to a \$62 million decrease in the fair value of equity investments in 2022 compared to an increase in fair value of \$56 million from equity investments in 2021, partially offset by \$65 million of interest income driven mainly by rising interest rates in 2022 compared to losses from conversion of our convertible debt of \$7 million in 2021.

-Income Taxes Provision (Benefit)
+Income Tax Provision (Benefit)

-We recorded an income tax provision of \$513 million in 2021 and an income tax benefit of \$1.2 billion in 2020, representing effective tax rates of 14% and (95)% respectively.
-The income tax provision of \$513 million was due to higher income in the U.S. and increase in foreign taxes, partially offset by \$147 million of foreign-derived intangible income tax benefit, \$78 million of research and development tax credits, and \$125 million of excess tax benefit for stock-based compensation net of non-deductible officers' compensation.
+We recorded an income tax benefit of \$122 million in 2022 and an income tax provision of \$513 million in 2021, representing effective tax rates of (10%) and 14%, respectively.
+The reduction in income tax expense in 2022 was primarily due to the lower pre-tax income coupled with a \$261 million foreign-derived intangible income tax benefit and \$241 million of research and development tax credits.